RandyGaul/cute_framework/doc/protocol.md

 2. If the `packet type` byte is greater than 7, ignore the packet.
 3. The server ignores packets of types *challenge response packet*, *connection denied packet*, and *connection accepted packet*.
 4. The client ignores packets of types *challenge request packet* and *connect token packet*.
-5. If the packet's `encrypted bytes` is not within acceptable range, as defined by the packet type, ignore the packet.
+5. If the packet's `encrypted bytes` are not within acceptable range, as defined by the packet type, ignore the packet.
 A table of acceptable sizes is given just below the end of these 7 steps.
 6. If the packet fails replay protection, ignore the packet.
 See the [Replay Protection](#replay-protection) section for more info.
 7. If the packet fails to decrypt with the AEAD primitive, ignore the packet.